Skint Dad

 What your credit score is and whether you will be able to get credit is not the choice of the referencing agencies but solely on the credit provider.

-You must remember to cancel before the end of your trail otherwise they WILL charge you and you won’t be able to get the money back (I’m talking about £15 per month here so not a massive amount but £15 is still £15!).
+You must remember to cancel before the end of your trial otherwise they WILL charge you and you won’t be able to get the money back (I’m talking about £15 per month here so not a massive amount but £15 is still £15!).

 Now you’re signed up and it’s time to start seeing what your credit file looks like and what you can do to boost your rating.